zac-heisey/high-bluff-capital/content/investment-approach.md

 ### Investment Philosophy
 ---
-- Make value investments in iconic brands that need refocusing with modern consumers.
+- Make value investments in iconic brands that need refocusing with modern consumers
-- Partner with management teams to realize significant growth with resources, analytics, and deep expertise.
+- Partner with management teams to realize significant growth with resources, analytics, and deep expertise
-- Build scalable back office platforms across each industry vertical to achieve operational efficiencies without sacrificing support.
+- Build scalable back office platforms across each industry vertical to achieve operational efficiencies without sacrificing support
-- Invest in strategic initiatives, accretive acquisitions, technology, and people to support future growth.
+- Invest in strategic initiatives, accretive acquisitions, technology, and people to support future growth

 ### Company Profile
 ---